 Principal Component Analysis

-The Principal Component Analysis (PCA) in Progenesis QI for proteomics uses feature abundance levels across runs to determine the principle axes of abundance variation.
+The Principal Component Analysis (PCA) in Progenesis LC-MS uses feature abundance levels across runs to determine the principle axes of abundance variation.
 Transforming and plotting the abundance data in principle component space allows us to separate the run samples according to abundance variation.
 This is useful in identifying run outliers.

 Consider a simple experiment with 2 runs and 15 features on each run.
 We can plot the normalised abundances of the features in a 2-dimensional graph: